The things that matter to you are the things that matter to us: speed, credibility, authority, visibility, and

 Information For Authors

-Re:GEN Open will publish original research articles, comprehensive review articles, mini-reviews, rapid communications, brief reports, protocols, and technology reports research across the life and medical sciences, including drug discovery, OMICS, genome editing, bioprocessing, translational medicine, cancer research, infectious diseases, and artificial intelligence.
+Re:GEN Open publishes original research articles, comprehensive review articles, mini-reviews, rapid communications, brief reports, protocols, and technology reports research across the life and medical sciences, including drug discovery, OMICS, genome editing, bioprocessing, translational medicine, cancer research, infectious diseases, and artificial intelligence.